Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part II: Information Theoretic Constraints Breed New Combinatorial Structures: Preliminaries

-For the orthogonal Latin hypercubes, we will not give a general defintion in this paper.
-As on the one hand, for some extreme rays containing an integer polymatroid other than uniform matroid, the variants of traditional orthogonal Latin hypercubes are utilized.
-On the other hand, in this paper, we only consider the cases corresponding to integer polymatroids in $\Gamma_4$, case by case discussion is enough.
-For the general form of these variants, it can be considered in the future research.
+For the orthogonal Latin hypercubes, we will not give a general definition in this paper.
+Because, on the one hand, for some extreme rays containing an integer polymatroid other than a uniform matroid, the variants of traditional orthogonal Latin hypercubes are utilized.
+On the other hand, in this paper, we only consider the cases corresponding to integer polymatroids in $\Gamma_4$, \rv{and so, a case-by-case discussion is enough.} For the general form of these variants, it can be studied in future research.